hth313/ladybug/doc/differences.rst

 It is possible to keep 56-bit floating point values on the stack, provided that the word size is not increased.
 This allows for mixing floating point operations with integer mode.

-The reason for doing it this way is that the HP-41 can perform floating point operations at any time.
+The reason for doing it this way, is that the HP-41 can perform floating point operations at any time.
 Keeping the stack properly masked would be a quite elaborate task, which would get in the way with the ability to keep floating point values around.
 The HP-16C has an easier task here, as it has a more strict separation between floating point mode and integer mode.
 On the other hand, you get more possibilities on the HP-41.

-Numbers are masked as needed when they are used as input to operations in Ladybug, not because they are laying around somewhere.
+Numbers are in general masked as needed when they are used as input to operations in Ladybug, not because they are laying around somewhere.

 .. index:: postfix operands, operands